AlexProgrammerDE/PistonPanel/README.md

 - Auth - With a highly advanced authentication system, support login methods like Passkeys, 2FA, email codes, magic links, Google, Microsoft, Apple... and more!
 - Fully customizable - If you know React and Typescript, you can modify the panel code to your liking.

-## Installation

-For installing PistonPanel, please refer to the [installation guide](https://pistonpanel.com/docs/installation).

 ## Building

 PistonPanel has a lot of dependencies.
 You'll need pnpm and latest node installed.